-Dr. Farmer teaches the survey course, Introduction to Criminal Justice, as well as, upper–level courses in Criminology, Criminal Law, and Business Law.
-She also participated in the development of the original adult degree completion program in Criminal Justice and continues to teach in that program in the on-line format.
-She attended Bluefield College as an undergraduate and went on to obtain a B.A. in Psychology from West Virginia University and a J.D. from the WVU College of Law in 1989.
-She began teaching at B.C. in the fall of 1989 creating the Criminal Justice major out of the existing Behavioral Science degree the following year.
-Dr. Farmer has received numerous service awards and is a member of several professional CRJ organizations.
+Dr. Farmer teaches the survey course, Introduction to Criminal Justice, as well as upper-level courses in Criminology, Criminal Law, and Business Law.
+She participated in the development of the original adult degree completion program in Criminal Justice and continues to teach in the Bluefield College Online Degree Program.
+She attended Bluefield College as an undergraduate and went on to obtain a B.A. in Psychology from West Virginia University, and a J.D. from the WVU College of Law in 1989.
+Dr. Farmer began teaching at BC in the fall of the same year, creating the Criminal Justice major out of the existing Behavioral Science degree.
+She has received numerous service awards and is a member of several professional CRJ organizations.

 Dr. Kelly Walls, Assistant Professor of Criminal Justice, became a local police officer in West Virginia at the age of 20, while attending college.
 During a 24-year career, he was involved in patrol, investigations, K-9, and special operations, including supervision of detectives, D.A.R.E., hostage negotiation, firearms training, and all internal investigations.
 This includes all allegations of misconduct, as well as officer-involved-shootings.
 While a police officer, Dr. Walls finished a B.S. degree in Criminal Justice and attended graduate school, earning a doctorate in 1996 from Southwest University in Kenner, La.
 Dr. Walls is also a Graduate of the FBI National Academy, 142nd session, 1995.
 He trained and worked as a Special Deputy United States Marshal for nine years.